Yuanionrings/FinalProject-for-NetworkProgramming/README.md

 ## Getting started

 ### Install
-Clone the url and import it to eclipse.
+Copy the git url and import it as a existing git project into eclipse.

 ### How to Run